SZambranoS/ModelNFkappaBDynamics/README.md

 # ModelNFkappaBDynamics
-A simple model of NFkappaB Dynamics VisualizeEffectChangeNFkappaB.m provides further detail and an example of numerical simulation of the model.
+A simple model of NFkappaB Dynamics.
+VisualizeEffectChangeNFkappaB.m is the script to run: it provides further details and a simple example of numerical simulation of the model.